Robinson's Disengaging Gear

 The Robinson's Disengaging Gear is a system for safely releasing a small seaboat into the sea from a larger ship.
 The Robinson's Disengaging Gear has been standard equipment on British Royal Navy ships since 1880.
 The term seaboat is used here to describe a work boat that is used in everyday ship operations for transferring people, inspecting other vessels, etc. A seaboat is different from a lifeboat, which is only used in an emergency to save lives.
-Historically, a sea boat was also used as a lifeboat, but today (2014) lifeboats are usually specialized boats, not used for everyday work.
+Historically, a sea boat was also used as a lifeboat, but the modern day lifeboats are usually specialized boats, not used for everyday work.

 Need for an effective disengaging gear

 Especially in navy ships, the seaboat is often launched while the ship is moving slowly.
 The ship may be moving for operational reasons, or because of the need to maintain steerage way (forward motion of water past the rudder to enable steering).
 Releasing the seaboat is a risky procedure, and in the 1880s, accidents raised the demand for a better system.
-Accidents are still happening in modern times from US Navy ships, for example.

 Launch process

 Traditionally, a seaboat is suspended from the ship by two falls (ropes), one at the bow (front) of the seaboat, and the other at the stern (back) of the seaboat.
 The two suspending falls may be multi-part pulley systems, or motor-driven wire ropes.

 The objective is that when the boat is lowered down and positioned close to the water, both ends of the boat be released simultaneously.
 Failure to release both ends simultaneously will likely result in the boat being tipped into the sea.
 Without a specialized mechanism, the release of each end of the boat was a manual action requiring the coordination of two groups of sailors.
-Even a momentary mistiming could be tragic, especially if the ship was under way (moving).
+Even a momentary mistiming could be tragic, especially if the ship was moving.